-The Community Services Division is responsible for providing and operating programming at the City's two senior centers, community center, creative arts center, outdoor concert amphitheater, and the animal shelter.
-The Division provides opportunities for the community to connect and grow by presenting varied enrichment through concerts, special events, art shows, volunteer programs and supportive services for all ages.
-The goals of this Division aim to provide service and enrich the lives of all community members including supporting the animals served at the Burbank Animal Shelter.
+The Community Services Division is responsible for providing and operating programming at the City's two senior centers, creative arts center, outdoor amphitheater, and the animal shelter.
+The division provides opportunities for the community to connect and grow by presenting varied enrichment through concerts at the Starlight Bowl, citywide special events, art shows, volunteer programs, and supportive Community-based programs and services, instructional opportunities, special events, and drop-in recreational activities are offered at the Betsy Lueke Creative Art Center, Joslyn Adult Center, and Don Tuttle Senior Center.
+This division is also responsible for enhancing the quality of life for residents 55 and older by providing nutritional programs, information and assistance services, recreation programs and activities, and human services to older adults in the community.
+This division is also responsible for the Burbank Animal Shelter, a full-service facility responsible for the care, treatment, and protection of animals.
+The division provides support to the Burbank Cultural Arts Commission and Burbank Senior Citizen Board and works closely with the Burbank

-The Division provides community-based program and service es, instructional opportunities, special events and drop-in recreational activities for adults 55 and over at Joslyn and Tuttle Adult Centers; and Betsy Lueke Creative Art Centers.
-The Division plans, coordinates, and conducts the annual Starlight Bowl season; coordinates and facilitates the Burbank Cultural Arts Commission, and Burbank Senior Citizen Board.
-This Division is responsible for the congregate and homedelivered meals programs, and the Burbank Volunteer Program.

-This Division also oversees the Burbank Animal Shelter, a full-service facility which is responsible for enforcing all laws related to the regulation, care, treatment and impounding of animals.
-The Burbank Animal Shelter provides animal recovery, temporary shelter, adoption services, education and enforcement to protect the welfare of animals and the community.
+Fine Arts Federation and Volunteers of the Burbank Animal Shelter.
+Furthermore, the Division administers the City's Burbank Volunteer Program (BVP).